icon-project/ICONKit/README.md

     .nid(service.nid)
     .message("Hello, World!")
 ```
 `SignedTransaction` object signs a transaction using the wallet.

-`SignedTransaction` object signs a transaction using the wallet.

 And a request is executed as **Synchronized** and **Asynchronized** like a querying request.